learnbyexample/Command-line-text-processing/gnu_sed.md

 #### <a name="matching-the-meta-characters"></a>Matching the meta characters

 * Since meta characters like `^`, `$`, `\` etc have special meaning in *REGEXP*, they have to be escaped using `\` to match them literally
-* Certain characters like `&` have special meaning in *REPLACEMENT* section of substitute as well.
-They too have to be escaped using `\`

 ```bash
 $ # here, '^' will match only start of line